ConsenSys/doc.pantheon/CONTRIBUTING.md

-# Contributing to Besu
+# Contributing to Hyperledger Besu
 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-Welcome to the Besu repository!
-The following is a set of guidelines for contributing to this repo and its packages.
+Welcome to the [Hyperledger Besu documentation] repository!
+The following is a set of guidelines for contributing to this repo.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table Of Contents